Tree-based Implementation of the Small Matrix Path Integral for System-Bath Dynamics

 For general $\dk$, the implementation of t-SMatPI requires more memory than SMatPI.
 In SMatPI, we only need to store the values of kernel matrices $\mathbf{M}^{(k,0)}$ for $k=1,\dots,\dk$ so that the memory cost grows linearly with respect to $\dk$.
 The t-SMatPI algorithm requires to record the memory kernel matrices $\M{k}{0}$, which is of order $O(\dk)$.
 In addition, it demands memory for all the information from the root node to a certain leaf node, which requires $O(\dk^2)$ memory because one node on the $k$th level contains $k-1$ complex values.
 Therefore, the total memory cost for t-SMatPI is $O(\dk^2)$.
 Nevertheless, this is a smaller magnitude compared with the memory requirement $O(4^{\dk})$ in the i-QuAPI and is generally affordable.

-The main advantage of the t-SMatPI is that the computational cost is significantly lower than that of the SMatPI.
+The computational cost of the t-SMatPI is also low.
 The algorithm requires visits to all the nodes in the forest of four trees.
 Each of the $4^k$ nodes in the $k$th level includes $O(k)$ quantities because the node represents $\Mscr{k}{0}{n}$ for $n=0,\dots,k-1$.
 The computation of each $\Mscr{k}{0}{n}$ requires $O(k)$ operations based on \cref{eq_Mscr_recurrence}.
 If we use an addition accumulator and a multiply accumulator to represent the summation and product terms in \cref{eq_Mscr_recurrence}, this computational cost becomes $O(1)$.
 Specifically, we have

-This complexity will be verified by our numerical experiments in \cref{sec_numerical_results}.
-Although the computational cost still increases exponentially with respect to $\dk$, we have reduced the base of the exponent from $16$ to $4$ compared with the original SMatPI (see \cref{sec_computational_complexity}), which can significantly shorten the computational time.